 Research is starting to show that, in addition to lifting our spirits, happiness offers broad advantages to your health.
 What are these benefits?

 There is a well-documented relationship between stress and happiness.
 Stress is a natural occurrence.
 It’s something we deal with every day.
 People who tend to experience the world in a positive way can have greater resilience to stress.
 Even recalling happy memories can allow people to better cope with acute stress.

 Leading a less stressful, healthier life also helps you avoid a host of health problems caused by stress.
 From depression to obesity to heart disease, chronic stress can hit you on several levels.
 Issues like insomnia (which we have discussed before) and anxiety disorder compound the strain, creating a cycle that is tough to escape.
 Working to improve your happiness aids in counteracting these problems.

 Reducing stress isn’t the only way that happiness helps your heart.
 Studies have shown that happiness can also lead to a lower heart rate, blood pressure, and risk of certain diseases.
 According to a Columbia University Medical Center study, happier people are 22 percent less likely to develop heart disease.
-Additionally, other studies have found that positivity can decrease the risk of coronary heart disease by half.
+Additionally, other studies have found that positivity can decrease the risk of coronary heart disease by about 30 percent.

 While the correlation is strong between happiness and these outcomes, we cannot imply causation yet.
 Admittedly, there are many factors that could lead to these findings.